What Does it Mean to Have a Non-pathologizing Framework?

 Having a diagnosis can bring up conflicting feelings such as relief, sadness, shame, fear, etc. Maybe the prospect of having a diagnosis brings up some of these for you; maybe you’ve received a diagnosis in the past and didn’t know what to do with it.
 Here are a few helpful things to reflect on both personally and in working towards understanding the people around us:

 -How can I be curious about the good intentions behind “pathology?”
-In my work with clients, this is something we often explore.
+In our work with clients, this is something we often explore.
 We have a tendency to create distance between us and the things we don’t like about ourselves.
 However, these parts of us are usually rooted in keeping us safe.

 For example, to cope with growing up in a home with a volatile, alcoholic parent, a person may develop restrictive eating to gain a sense of control, which creates a sense of safety.
 The parts of us that appear “maladaptive,” or “unhealthy,” once had very adaptive roles.
 Recognizing the good intentions of these parts can help us begin to heal them.